Asymptotic Theories of Classes Defined by Forbidden Homomorphisms: Concluding Remarks and Open Problems

 \section{Concluding Remarks and Open Problems}

-Many of the results for digraphs can be generalised to general relational structures.
+Many of our results for digraphs (e.g., Theorem~\ref{thm:convergence}) can be generalised to general relational structures with essentially the same proof.
 For the appropriate notion of acyclicity for general structures, see~\cite{NesetrilTardif}.
 Theorem~\ref{thm:dual} has been generalized to general structures~\cite{NesetrilTardif} and therefore, the same approach as we have taken here can be applied to study $\Forb({\mathcal F})$ where ${\mathcal F}$ is a finite set of acyclic structures.
-However, we do not know of any elegant characterisation of the densest substructure for general structures.
-We conclude with a series of open questions.
+However, we do not know of any elegant characterisation of the densest substructure for general structures (in the style of Lemma~\ref{lem:blow-up}).
+We conclude with other open questions.

 \begin{question} Determine the almost-sure theory of $\Forb(\{\vec C_3\})$.
 Is it complete?
 Is it $\omega$-categorical? \end{question}

 \begin{question} Let $\tau$ be a finite relational signature and let ${\mathcal F}$ be a finite set of finite $\tau$-structures.
 Does $\Forb({\mathcal F})$ have first-order convergence? \end{question}